-Scrum is different.
+SCRUM is different.
 It lets you achieve your business goals quicker and more seamless thanks to a more flexible nature.
-In Scrum, the emphasis is put on empirical and adaptive approach instead of long and complicated planning.
+In SCRUM, the emphasis is put on the empirical and adaptive approach instead of long and complicated planning.
 Teams work in short cycles called sprints.
 Team members plan each iteration by choosing the items refined by Product Owner from Product Backlog and create dedicated backlog for each iteration (Sprint Backlog).
 During the iteration, the development team works on the features.
-The feature is considered done when it fulfills the Definition of Done criteria.
+The feature is considered done when it fulfils the Definition of Done criteria.
 Flexibility and the ability to adjust to changing situation are the priorities here.

 Early testing is only a part of the deal.
 One of the keys to success is the white-box versus black-box dilemma.
 Black-Box testing assumes that the team doesn’t have knowledge of a system and its functions.
 The only knowledge they have is limited to the understanding of what actions the system should perform for the benefit of the user.
 White-Box testing is like open-heart surgery.
 It lets the QA team understand the system by peeking under the hood.
 This method lets the software product development company prepare better testing scenarios for the future.
 Even if they will not be handy at the moment, they definitely can prove themselves later.

 In SCRUM there are no designated roles, the whole team is responsible for project quality, including testing.

 Testers, developers and business representatives are responsible for the quality at every step of the development process (this model is often called the power of three or three amigos).